alterway/formations/cours/openstack/openstack-utilisation.en.md

 -   The project provides official clients: python-PROJECTclient
 -   Python libraries
 -   CLI tools
-    -   Authentification is done by passing credentials as parameters or environment variables
+    -   Authentication is done by passing credentials as parameters or environment variables
-    -   The `--debug` parameter show the HTTP connection
+    -   The `--debug` parameter shows the HTTP connection

 ### OpenStack Client